Getting Started

 3. Close with five minutes writing words that include the letters you practiced

 Track your practice on a simple calendar or in a notebook.
-Looking back at your work from three weeks ago is one of the most encouraging things you can do when early sessions feel slow.
+Looking back at your work from three weeks ago is one of the most encouraging things you can do when early sessions feel slow, because the improvement is usually much bigger than it feels day to day.

 Step 6: Connect Letters into Words